gemmact/MCV_CNN_framework/README.md

 In the`job` folder we define the configuration files for the jobs to run the script with the architectures listed in `config` folder.

+`paper_summaries` folder contain the summary of two papers for every type of network that we used.

 And in the `models` folder we update some files to add the configuration of our custom CNN, CaNet.